• home

 Location : Colombo

-Head north for the final stop on your food adventure, travelling to Sri Lanka’s commercial heart, Colombo.
-The city is a cosmopolitan mix of buzzing street markets, historic buildings, interesting museums, fine restaurants and great shopping opportunities.
-Snack your way around lanes filled with short eats, street-food and popular local eateries.
-Enjoy a final Dutch Burgher-influenced meal, and celebrate the end of your food adventure with new friends.
+Head north for the final stop on your food adventure, Colombo – Sri Lanka’s commercial heart.
+This city is a mix of street markets, historic buildings, museums, restaurants and great shopping.
+Snack your way through on an included city tour around lanes filled with short eats and popular local eateries, finishing at Galle Face Beach, famous for its street food.
+Enjoy a final Dutch Burgher-influenced meal and celebrate the end of your food adventure with new friends.

 Day :12